-Azusa Pacific University (APU) is accredited by the Western Association of Schools and Colleges (WASC).
+Azusa Pacific University (APU) is accredited by the WASC Senior College and University Commission (WSCUC).

 APU has 13 professional accreditations (PDF), which are listed below: